mmartial/geekier-blog/_posts/2024-02-24-NVIDIA_Containers.md

 We will follow the instructions to set it up using the `apt` registry option.
 Details can be found at [https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

-On a Ubuntu 22.04 system from a terminal:
-- Clean up potential conflicting packages.
+On a Ubuntu 22.04 system from a terminal, clean up potential conflicting packages:

 ```bash
 for pkg in docker.io docker-doc docker-compose podman-docker containerd runc; do sudo apt-get remove $pkg; done
 ```

-- Add support for GPG keys, load Docker’s key, and set up the repository.
+Add support for GPG keys, load Docker’s key, and set up the repository:

 ```bash
 sudo apt-get update